 False Albacore Fishing Tips

-Firstly, he recommends using a very long and very light fluorocarbon leader, roughly five to six feet in length.
+First, he recommends using a very long and very light fluorocarbon leader, roughly five to six feet in length.

-Secondly, Capt.
+Second, Capt.
 Mike recommends using loops knots on ALL lures to give them their maximum action so that when they go through the water, they have a very natural presentation.

-Thirdly, paying attention to your retrieves becomes key in landing false albies.
+Third, paying attention to your retrieves becomes key in landing false albies.
 There are three retrieval techniques that should be considered when targeting finicky albacore.

 - Skippy Retrieve: Reel “reel”-y fast on topwater so the baits are skipping across the surface